-Umalusi ensures that on-site monitoring of examination centres to assess their compliance levels, as specified in the Umalusi monitoring instrument, is undertaken.
+Umalusi conducts on-site monitoring of examination centres to assess their levels of compliance using the Umalusi monitoring instrument.

-The information set out in this report is limited to the findings from the sampled examination centres monitored.
+The findings in this report are derived from the sampled examination centres monitored.

-More than 350 000 candidates registered to write the annual June national examinations.
-This number showed that there was an increase of about 150 000 from just over 200 000 in June 2018.
+More than 350 000 candidates registered to write the June 2019 national examinations.
+This number showed that there was an increase of approximately 150 000 from just over 200 000 in June 2018.
 The information in Table 2A below, provides the breakdown of registered candidates, per provincial education department (PED):